-- a.
-The field dimensions may vary according to age and field availability. - b.
-No-Run Zones are in place to prevent teams from conducting power run plays.
-While in the No-Run Zones (a 5-yard zone before midfield and before the end zone), teams cannot run the ball in any fashion.
-All plays must be pass plays, even with a handoff.

-- c.
-Stepping on the boundary line is considered out of bounds. - d.
-Each offensive squad approaches only TWO No-Run Zones in each drive (one zone 5-yards from midfield to gain the down, and one zone 5-yards from the goal line to score a TD). - e.
-Note: 7 vs 7 is played from the 40-yard line (out of bounds is marked at the 35-yard line) towards the end zone with midfield being the 20 yard line.
-TWO no-run zones still apply with one being 5 yards from midfield and the other 5 yards from the end zone.
+- a) The field dimensions vary with locations but generally are 30 yards by 70 yards with two 10-yard end zones, and a midfield line-to-gain.
+No-Run Zones precede each line-to-gain by 5 yards.
+Field size may vary for each league. - b) No-Run Zones are in place to prevent teams from conducting power run plays.
+While in the No-Run Zones (a 5 yard imaginary zone before midfield and before the end zone), teams cannot run the ball in any fashion.
+All plays must be pass plays, even with a handoff. - c) Stepping on the boundary line is considered out of bounds. - d) Each offensive squad approaches only TWO No-Run Zones in each drive (one zone 5 yards from midfield to gain the first down, and one zone 5 yards from the goal line to score a TD).